This is a post that provides information about the world called Elonth that my characters exist in.

 Elonth is an Earth-like planet. ~65% of surface is water, ~15% is ice.

-Elonth’s years and days are the same length as Earth’s.
+Elonth’s years and days are the same lengths as Earth’s.
 Its axial tilt is similar.

-Dragons and humans are both of the sentient species that live on the planet. ~1.96% of world population are dragons and ~98.04% are humans.
-Human territory is ~85% of land area, and dragon territory is ~15% of land area.
+Dragons and humans are both of the sentient species that live on the planet.
+In the year 1777, ~1.96% of world population are dragons and ~98.04% are humans.
+Human territory is ~80% of land area, and dragon territory is ~20% of land area.
+By 2020 (the time of Mar’s story), the dragon population and the territory of “dragon countries” have increased somewhat.

-While there are many different dragon and human languages, Imaadish is used as a standard international language, just as English is on Earth.
+While there are many different dragon and human languages, Imaadudish is used as a standard international language, just as English is on Earth.

 Human nations are usually referred to as countries.

-Humans on Elonth are mostly the same as humans on Earth, with many of the same “Eras”.
+Humans on Elonth are mostly the same as humans on Earth, with of their history being similar to ours.
 The major difference about Elonth humans is that they have a rare chance to be born with magical abilities.

 They far outnumber the dragons.
 Global population is about 6 billion.